Finding Work For Those with Autism: Self Employment Success

-Many adults with autism have difficulty being accepted in, and carving a niche in the working world.
+Many autistic adults have difficulty being accepted in, and carving a niche in the working world.
 While they may have troubles communicating verbally, they might still be able to, and want to contribute in a meaningful way through work.
-While most provinces in Canada have programs available to help those with autism find work, and there is a growing number of provincial databases, and companies who are open to the idea of hiring someone with autism.
+Most provinces in Canada have programs available to help autistic people find work, and there is a growing number of provincial databases, and companies who are open to the idea of hiring an autistic person.
 Some people find success breaking out on their own.

-Self-employment can be a great way to provide meaningful work to someone with autism who has difficulty coping in a traditional work environment.
-Brad Fremmerlid, 25, is on the severe end of the spectrum.
+Self-employment can be a great way to provide meaningful work to an autistic person who has difficulty coping in a traditional work environment.
+Brad Fremmerlid, 33, is on the severe end of the spectrum.
 He can’t read or write, but he can put things together by looking at diagrams.
 With the help of his parents, Brad launched his own company Made by Brad.
 Located in Edmonton, Brad is available for hire to put together any project that has blueprints or diagrams.

 Through supported self-employment, a business can be created that suits the aptitudes and interests of a person with ASD.
 A support team can handle the contracts and daily administrative duties, leaving the person with autism to pursue what they love.